-If I can, I try to find the caffeine free brands and/or make sure the quality is good.
-If not, then I am not so much concerned about the caffeine.
-Surprisingly, loose leaf tea lasts longer than the pouched tea because I can add as many dried up leaves as I like.
+Loose leaf tea lasts longer than the pouched tea because I can add as many dried up leaves as I like.
 A little goes a long way.
-I would recommend buying a bag for 9-20 dollars and having it last half a year to a year in your household.
+I would recommend buying a bag for 9-20 dollars and having it last half a year to one year in your household.

 I have always drank hot tea though, ever since high school.
 Being a tea drinker alone didn't help my acne, I just happened to like it.
-I also use to sweeten my tea with honey, but eventually just enjoyed the bitter taste as I got older.
+I also use to sweeten my tea with honey, but eventually just enjoyed the plain, bitter taste of it as I got older.

 How much water do you drink a day?

-I carry around a 20oz black reusable metal water container with me wherever I go, and I drink anywhere from 1-3 fillings of it a day.
+I carry around a 20oz black reusable metal water container with me wherever I go, and I drink anywhere from 1-2 fillings of it a day.
 I drink water as soon as I wake up and continute to sip it periodically throughout the day.
-I stop drinking water 30 minutes before eating something, and then wait at least 45-60 minutes after I eat something before drinking again.
+I usually don't eat and drink at the same time, but if I do I won't drink a lot just a little.

 How often do you urinate/produce waste?

-Umm... well, I urinate about once every 3-4 hours, so that's an average of about 3-4 times a day.
-I usually drink water right after I urinate, always keeping myself hydrated.
-I stop drinking water approx. 3 hours before I go to sleep because I dislike waking up in the middle of the night to pee... always hurts my stomach .
+Well... if you must know I urinate about once every 2 hours, so that's an average of about 5-6 times a day.
+I stop drinking water approx. 2 hours before I go to sleep because I dislike waking up in the middle of the night to pee... always hurts my stomach.

-Before my diet change, I produced waste only once a day or once every other day.
+Before my diet change, I produced waste only once every other day.
 Ever since I started drinking my homemade vegetable juice and/or eating more vegetables, I suddenly can produce waste up to 3 times a day!
-To me that's just eccentric, especially on top of all my water drinking and urination worry.
-I discovered that chewing my food much longer than I normally would actually slows down the waste production.
+To me that was just way too much, so I read a few books and later discovered that chewing my food much longer than I normally would actually slows down the waste production, and it did.